 Some those options include:

 - Projects with funding challenges.
 Your daughter’s marriage comes at the same time the roof needs replacing.
-A LOC could meet the challenge of paying for both.
+A line of credit (LOC) could meet the challenge of paying for both.

 - People with irregular incomes.
 You are self-employed or work on commission and the next paycheck isn’t coming for another month.
 Drawing from a line of credit allows you to pay your regular monthly bills until the next paycheck arrives.